-"[Amalek] waged war against Israel and captured a captive from it."
+"[The Amalekites] heard that Yisrael has come by the route of the spies, and he waged war against Israel and captured a captive from it."
 (21:1)

 (Moshe asked the kingdom of Moav, which was situated to the east of Edom, for permission to pass through their land, but they too refused.
 After this, Moshe's brother Aharon died, and the nation of Amalek attacked the Jewish people for the second time.)